borgbackup/borg/README.rst

  * mkdir-based locking is more compatible than attic's posix locking
  * uses fadvise to not spoil / blow up the fs cache
  * better error messages / exception handling
- * better output for verbose mode, progress indication
+ * better logging, screen output, progress indication
  * tested on misc.
 Linux systems, 32 and 64bit, FreeBSD, OpenBSD, NetBSD, Mac OS X

 Please read the `ChangeLog`_ (or ``CHANGES.rst`` in the source distribution) for more